| | |

 There are lots of nice picnic areas in LaPine State Park including this one, which is just a short walk from the main parking area

 Have you pedaled the scenic and peaceful trails at LaPine State Park?
 What did you think?
 Worth the visit?
-Let us know in the comments!
+Let me know in the comments!

 Similar Posts